-The Department of Revenue has developed a debt capacity model which will enable the State to calculate its available borrowing capacity to meet its future capital needs.
+The Department of Revenue has developed a multi-pronged debt capacity model which will enable the State to calculate its available borrowing capacity to meet its future capital needs.
 The model results are based on the following constraints:

-- Debt service in any year cannot exceed the targeted level of 5% of the prior year's revenues; - All future debt issuances are amortized over 20 years, with level debt service payments; - All bonds are issued at an assumed interest rate of 5%; and

-Annual unrestricted revenues available to pay debt service through 2024 are set at amounts stipulated in the Fall 2014 Revenue Sources Book of the Department of Revenue's Tax Division.
+- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the targeted level of 5% of the projected year's unrestricted revenues; - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the targeted level of 8% of the projected year's unrestricted revenues; - All future debt issuances are amortized over 20 years, with level debt service payments; - All bonds are issued at an assumed interest rate of 5%; and - Annual unrestricted revenues available to pay debt service through 2024 are set at amounts stipulated in the Fall 2015 Revenue Sources Book of the Tax Division.

-Based on these assumptions, the State has the capacity to issue up to \$1.5 billion in debt over the next 10 years and still meet its 5% debt service ratio.
-However, given the state's current fiscal structure and projected annual unrestricted revenue deficiencies the amount that the state could issue without negative credit action is considerably less than the potential capacity.
+Using the less inclusive ratio and 5% limit the State has the capacity to issue \$175 million of additional debt over the next 10 years.
+This capacity is primarily based on projections of recovered revenue generation in FY 2017 and beyond, and caution should be used in deciding to commit to that level of debt prior to revenue recovery.
+Given the state's current fiscal structure and projected annual unrestricted revenue deficiencies the amount that the state could issue without negative credit action is limited to essential and minimalistic projects.
 As previously noted, the term "debt" includes all the State's outstanding general obligation and state-supported debt.
-Lowering the ratio limit below 5% will necessarily reduce the amount of debt that can be borrowed over this time period.
-Conversely, raising the ratio limit to 8% will produce an additional \$2.2 billion of debt capacity over this time period.

-The graph below depicts the State's debt service capacity while maintaining the 5.0% debt service ratio.
-The red area on the graph shows the State's existing annual general obligation debt service, while the remaining amount, depicted in the graph as the grey shaded area, displays the excess capacity available to the State to accommodate the issuance of up to \$1.5 billion in additional debt while still maintaining the 5.0% debt service ratio.
+The graph below depicts the State's debt service capacity using the 5.0% debt service ratio when comparing current and authorized general obligation debt service to unrestricted revenue.
+The red area on the graph shows the State's existing annual general obligation debt service, the yellow is projection of debt service on authorized but unissued go bonds, and the grey shaded area displays the excess capacity available to the State to accommodate the issuance of up to \$175 million in additional debt while still maintaining the 5.0% debt service ratio.